Medical tourism: Risks and criticism

 Medical tourism carries some risks that locally provided medical care either does not carry or carries to a much lesser degree.

-Some countries, such as South Africa, or Thailand have very different infectious disease-related epidemiology to Europe and North America.
-Exposure to diseases without having built up natural immunity can be a hazard for weakened individuals, specifically with respect to gastrointestinal diseases (e.g. hepatitis A, amoebic dysentery, paratyphoid) which could weaken progress and expose the patient to mosquito-transmitted diseases, influenza, and tuberculosis.
-However, because in poor tropical nations diseases run the gamut, doctors seem to be more open to the possibility of considering any infectious disease, including HIV, TB, and typhoid, while there are cases in the Western world where patients were consistently misdiagnosed for years because such diseases are perceived to be "rare" in the West.
+Some countries, such as South Africa and Thailand, have very different infectious disease-related epidemiology to Europe and North America.
+Exposure to unfamiliar diseases may post a risk for vulnerable individuals, particularly gastrointestinal diseases such as hepatitis A, amoebic dysentery, and paratyphoid).
+These illnesses may weaken a patient and complicate recovery, increasing susceptibility to other infections.
+However, in countries where a wider range of infectious diseases are commonly encountered, doctors may be more open to the possibility of considering diagnoses such as HIV, tuberculosis, and typhoid, while there are cases in the Western world where patients were consistently misdiagnosed for years because such diseases are perceived to be "rare" in the West.

 The quality of post-operative care can also vary dramatically, depending on the hospital and country, and may be different from US or European standards.
 Also, traveling long distances soon after surgery can increase the risk of complications.
 Long flights and decreased mobility associated with window seats can predispose one towards developing deep vein thrombosis and potentially a pulmonary embolism.
 Other vacation activities can be problematic as well — for example, scars may become darker and more noticeable if they are sunburned while healing.

 Also, health facilities treating medical tourists may lack an adequate complaints policy to deal appropriately and fairly with complaints made by dissatisfied patients.

 Differences in healthcare provider standards around the world have been recognized by the World Health Organization, and in 2004 it launched the World Alliance for Patient Safety.
 This body assists hospitals and government around the world in setting patient safety policy and practices that can become particularly relevant when providing medical tourism services.

 Patients traveling to countries with less stringent surgical standards may be at higher risk for complications.
 If complications arise, the patient may be required to remain in the foreign country longer than initially planned.
 Alternatively, if they have already returned home, access to appropriate follow-up care may be limited.

 Patients sometimes travel to another country to obtain medical procedures that doctors in their home country refuse to perform because they believed that the risks of the procedure outweigh the benefits.
 Such patients may have difficulty getting insurance (whether public or private) to cover follow up medical costs should the feared complications indeed arise.